kptdev/kpt/docs/design-docs/08-package-variant.md

 the variant.

 ### Package Context[^notimplemented]
-Every kpt package that is designated `--for-deployment` will contain a ConfigMap called `kptfile.kpt.dev`.
+Every kpt package that is fetched with `--for-deployment` will contain a ConfigMap called `kptfile.kpt.dev`.
+Analogously, when Porch creates a package in a deployment repository, it will create this ConfigMap, if it does not already exist.
 Kpt (or Porch) will automatically add a key `name` to the ConfigMap data, with the value of the package name.
 This ConfigMap can then be used as input to functions in the Kpt function pipeline.

 This process holds true for package revisions created via the package variant controller as well.
 Additionally, the author of the PackageVariant resource